charles-oliveira/Scrimba-TFDCP/Emoji-Fighter/README.md

 # EmojiFighter
-Challenge from [Scrimba](https://scrimba.com/) to build a Blackjack Game using Vanilla JavaScript.
+Challenge from [Scrimba](https://scrimba.com/) to build a Emoji-fighter game using Vanilla JavaScript.

 # Features Utilizadas:
 HTML, CSS and JavaScript.